 Increased loads and decaying matter on your roof surface will eventually lead to degradation.
-Many times organic debris allows plant growth including rooting into the covering and penetrating the entire system resulting in substantial cracks or leaks.
-Fall roof maintenance typically includes removing all debris, making sure the drainage system is working properly and inspecting the entire surface to identify potential problems before more rain or ice and possibly snow enter the picture.
+Organic debris can foster plant growth, including rooting into the covering and penetrating the system which can result in substantial cracks or leaks.
+Fall roof maintenance typically includes removing all debris, making sure the drainage system is working properly, and inspecting the entire surface to identify potential problems before more rain, ice or possibly snow enter the picture.

 In the Atlanta area, it doesn’t snow that often but when it does, it sure can mess things up — you might remember the couple inches in January 2014 that brought the city to a standstill.
 But just freezing temperatures alone, whether snow is involved or not, can have a big impact on your roof, regardless of the type of roof you have.

-Here are a few potential problems that debris and freezing temperatures can cause, especially when combined with debris:
+Here are a few potential problems freezing temperatures can cause, especially when combined with debris: